Dr-Li-Fei/WFTEM3D/README.md

 First the scheme calculates the approximate initial field excited by whole-space magnetic dipole sources at an initial time after the current is switched off.
-Then the scheme steps Maxwell¡¯s equations in time using a staggered grid and a modified DuFort-Frankel method.
-See the paper ***LiFei and JiulongCheng, 2023, 3D finite-difference transient electromagnetic modeling with whole-space initial field, Geophysics, online: https://doi.org/10.1190/geo2021-0828.1*** for detail.
+Then the scheme steps Maxwellâ€™s equations in time using a staggered grid and a modified DuFort-Frankel method.
+See the paper ***LiFei and JiulongCheng, 2023, 3D finite-difference transient electromagnetic modeling with a whole-space initial field, Geophysics, online: https://doi.org/10.1190/geo2021-0828.1*** for detail.

 ## Installation